Top Ten Driving Offences

 Specialist expert evidence is required if you are going to succeed in defending your speeding allegations in court.
-If you need help and assistance defending a speeding allegation ask Patterson Law a free no obligation question about your circumstances and find out what your options are and how you can defend your case successfully.
+If you need help and assistance defending a speeding allegation seek advice from legal experts for advice about your circumstances and find out what your options are and how you can defend your case successfully.

 Drink Drive Road Traffic Offences

 35mg is the maximum permitted alcohol breath reading for drinking & driving in the UK.
 If found guilty, the minimum driving licence disqualification for drink driving is twelve months.

 To win defending a drinking and driving case, you will need to prove one of the following three points, either; you were not driving at the time, you were not in a public place, or that you didn’t drink until after you had finished driving.

 Other possible defences for drinking and driving charges are that you drove only for a short distance, that it was actual emergency situation, or that you unknowingly consumed alcohol without realising at the time.